teancom/bolo/README.md

     $ bolo send -e tcp://localhost:2999 -t sample universe 42
     $ bolo send -e tcp://localhost:2999 -t sample everything 42

-At this point, you will probably want to go get [bolo-collectors][collectors] installed to give you some real metric collectors, for real things like memory usage, swap rates, CPU time allocation, etc.  The output from these collectors can be piped directly into **bolo send**:
+At this point, you will want to have [bolo-collectors][collectors] installed to give you some real metric collectors, for things like memory usage, swap rates, CPU time allocation, etc.  The output from these collectors can be piped directly into **bolo send**:

     $ /path/to/collector | bolo send -e tcp://localhost:2999